 Let’s face it, no matter how much we get accomplished, there is always one more thing that absolutely must get done.
 In reality, the list is never ending.
 Therefore, postponing your personal pleasure time and making it dependent on getting everything else done will mean a life of all work and no play.
 It’s like you have to earn the right to relax and justify taking a day off.

 I think we all recognize the importance of taking a break from productivity to maintain a healthy sense of balance in our lives.
 But this same kind of balancing act can also benefit us in almost every area of life.
 When we intentionally change our focus, we also shift our perspective.
 Doing so allows us to see things from a new and potentially beneficial vantage point.

 We could use eye health to illustrate the practical benefits of such a perspective shift.
 If you read or stare at a computer screen for too long a period of time it strains your eyes.
 If you do it habitually it can eventually harm your vision.
 So, what do eye specialists suggest?
-They recommend that you regularly shift your focus and spend a few minutes looking at something in the distance.
+They recommend that you regularly shift your focus and spend a few minutes looking at something in the distance to relax your eyes.
 Do you see the similarities?

 Don’t let fixation steal your joy